nkolkin13/NeuralNeighborStyleTransfer/README.md

 Primarily tested in gpu mode with nvidia gpus using cuda, cpu mode implemented but not tested extensively (and is very slow).
 Generating 512x512 outputs requires ~6GB of memory, generating 1024x1024 outputs requires ~12GB of memory.

-Memory requirements can be reduced by reducing 'stride' (e.g. dividing by 2) defined in line 35 of utils/stylize.py.
-A future TODO is to automatically detect and adjust this based on gpu capacity.

 ## Usage
 Default Settings (512x512 Output):
 ```